 - Follow pedestrian light signage and traffic lights

 - Walk on sidewalks and paths instead of the road

 - Avoid the use of earbuds when walking

 - Avoid drug and alcohol use that may impair judgment

-NYC Initiatives to Reduce Pedestrian Accidents
+What’s NYC Doing to Reduce Pedestrian Accidents?

 Many large cities have seen a recent increase in pedestrian accidents.
 To combat this trend, the City of New York, for instance, has begun an initiative to reduce accidents and injuries.
 Some steps to be taken include:

 - Design improvements to 1,000 NYC intersections to make them safer for pedestrians

 - Expanded NYPD enforcement against drivers who fail to adhere to pedestrian traffic laws